ixmatus/prizm/README.md

   -- Print the RGB representation of the blended color putStrLn . show $ ((convert blended20) :: RGB)

-  -- Print the CSS-friendly hexadecimal RGB representation of the blended color putStrLn . show $ ((convert blended20) :: Hex)
+  -- Print the RGB color in a hexadecimal encoding putStrLn . show $ ((convert blended20) :: HexRGB)

 ```